How Will You Know If You Have Been Selected for the DV Lottery?

-You Can Check Your Status Beginning May 1st the Year After You Apply
+You Can Check Your Status Beginning in Early May of the Year After You Apply

-The DV Lottery has been fully automated, and would-be immigrants from eligible countries may only apply online.
+The DV Lottery has been fully automated, and would-be immigrants from eligible countries may apply online only.
 You will not be mailed a letter or emailed a notice alerting you that you “won” or that your entry was not accepted.
-The only way to find out whether you were successful is to use the electronic Entrant Status Check at http://www.dvlottery.state.gov/ESC/.
+The only way to find out whether you were successful is to use the electronic Entrant Status Check at www.dvlottery.state.gov/ESC.

 How to Use the Entrant Status Check

 Make sure you hold onto the confirmation number that you were given when you submitted your lottery entry, because you will need it to use the Entrant Status Check.
-Neither the Department of State nor any other U.S. agency will be able to reissue you this number.
+If you lost it, you can retrieve it in the Entrant Status Check website if you know the email address you used to register for the lottery and certain personal information that will confirm your identity.
+Don't ask the State Department to give you your confirmation number any other way—they won't be able to.

-Those who are selected in the lottery will receive the good news and information on how to apply for an immigrant visa (if you live abroad) or how to adjust your status (if you are currently in the U.S. on a valid nonimmigrant visa).
+People who are selected in the lottery will receive the good news and information on how to apply for an immigrant visa (if you live abroad) or how to adjust your status (if you are currently in the U.S. and are eligible to adjust).
 You will need to prove that you meet the work or educational requirements and are otherwise admissible to the United States.
-You may want to seek the assistance of an experienced immigration attorney with applying for your immigrant visa.
+You may want to seek the assistance of an experienced immigration attorney with applying for your immigrant visa or green card.

 Don’t Fall Prey to Scams

-Entrant Status Check is the ONLY way you can find out whether you are selected for the DV Lottery.
+Entrant Status Check is the only way you can find out whether you are selected for the DV Lottery.
+The government does not send you an email.
 Many unscrupulous individuals have promised DV applicants that they can get moved to the front of the line, get more entries, or obtain similar preferential treatment if they pay a fee.
 Other fraudsters have sent emails posing as the U.S. government, supposedly notifying recipients that they have won the DV lottery and advising them how to pay a fee for an immigrant visa.
 These are all scams used to get your personal information and profit off your hopes for a chance to live and work in the United States.